Tara (mountain): Wildlife

 There are total of 140 insect species in the park.
 Rare species include Pančić's grasshopper (Pyrgomorphella serbica), endemic cricket Balkan isophya discovered in 1882 by Carl Brunner von Wattenwyl and aspen longhorn beetle, which in Serbia lives only on this location.
 135 bird species make their temporary or permanent homes on the slopes of the mountain, including golden eagle, griffon vulture, peregrine falcon, Eurasian eagle owl, spotted nutcracker, Eurasian bullfinch, crossbill, black woodpecker, rock partridge and black grouse.
 On Perućac lake on the Drina, there is a population of common merganser, with 50 pairs.
-Tara is inhabited by 53 mammalian species, including the protected brown bear and otter, as well as chamois, roe deer, lynx, wolf, jackal, wild boar, European pine marten, and European wildcat.
+Tara is inhabited by 53 mammalian species, including the protected brown bear and Eurasian otter, as well as chamois, roe deer, Eurasian lynx, gray wolf, golden jackal, wild boar, European pine marten, and European wildcat.

 The area where the river Derventa flows into the Drina, is the natural spawning area of the fishes living in the Drina.
 In total, there are 19 species of fish in the park.

 Since they have been fully protected, numbers of brown bears soon began to rise.
 By 2018, there were over 50, which is considered to be the optimal number of animals on the mountain.
 As their number grew, despite having feeders they began causing damage to local orchards and apiaries but have not attacked livestock nor the villagers.
 Some of the animals are tracked via satellite.
 The tracking shows that females, especially with cubs, occupy a compact area, but males range more widely travelling west, crossing the Drina into Bosnia where hunting is permitted.
 The bears do not tend to travel into central Serbia, to the east or northeast of the mountain, but the first animal which was tracked used to go all the way to the slopes of the Kopaonik mountain, in the southeast.
 In April 2019 there were some 60 bears on the Tara, making 80% of the entire brown bear population in Serbia.

 In the fall of 2021, a 15-year-old bear named Aleksandar (after Alexander the Great) was equipped with the GPS collar camera.
 He was specifically selected due to his massive size, as he weighed around 250 kg.
 Footage until August 2022, when he managed to tear the collar, proved that he indeed was an alpha bear on the mountain.
 Aleksandar was hibernating from mid-November to late March and was quite reluctant to leave the cave.
 Other animals were hiding from him and moving out of his way so much, that he had no encounters with other animals than bears.
 He was feeding at the mangers and "enjoyed" spending time with two she-bears in this period, but he mostly was just calmly wandering all over.
 The bear avoided open spaces, not crossing over the forests' rims.
 He was extremely cautious to avoid humans, even when close to the villages.